linavarro/RGVFlood/docsrc/requirements/knowledge/hydraulic.rst

 -   Though closed-source, it is freely available for use by end-users.

 -   It enjoys strong and stable development support by the USACE/HEC

+.. slide:: Hydraulic Modeling
+   :level: 3

+   Hydraulic modeling is typically differentiated from Hydrologic Modeling in that formulations balance system energy rather than mass.
+This is typically required in situations where the timescales of transport and transformation phenomena are short.

+   -   Conservation of Energy

+   -   Mechanistic Processes

+   -   Hydraulic Models

+       -   HEC-RAS

+       -   SPRNT

+       -   Primo

+.. slide:: Tier II On-Demand Hydraulic Modeling
+   :level: 3

+   HEC-RAS was selected for initial deployment in the REON/WM as the Tier II model

+   -   It is extensively used by practitioners

+   -   Though closed-source, it is freely available for use by end-users.

+   -   It enjoys strong and stable development support by the USACE/HEC